brunoanc/EternalModLoaderCpp/README.md

 * Fry: For creating the original sound mod loading tool.

 * SamPT: For figuring out how to load new assets with proteh.

+* d3vilguard: For helping me test the latest versions of the code.